 Of all the crazy things, they let the people name their entry into the compact crossover utility segment.
-Apparently the German public aren't as fond of Saharan winds and tribes or German forests for car model names, as they are of jungle cats and lizards.
+Apparently the German Volk aren't as fond of Saharan winds and tribes or German forests for car model names, as they are of jungle cats and lizards.

 Thus, the Tiger and Iguana improbably mated and produced an offspring called "Tiguan."

 Does the 2012 VW Tiguan SE 4Motion resemble its jungle parents?